yoiwa-personal/suid_sudo/doc/APIs.md

    hole.
 This option can bypass security measures provided by sudo, if the script really tells this module to do so.
 Use this feature only when it is really needed.

+   Note: when this option is used, you have to use privilege-switching functions provided with this module.
+   Otherwise, the environment is not rewritten properly (unless `env_pass_to_root` below is also specified).

  * env_pass_to_root: default False; setting this to True will make the effect of above `env_pass` also for the root privilege.